thoughtbot/guides/working-together/README.md

   voice is heard.
   - Ensure the space is set up so everyone can see each others' faces.
   - Enunciate and speak loud enough so that remote members can hear you clearly.
+  - Consider time zones when scheduling your meeting.
 - **Introduce everyone:** Don't assume everyone has met before.
 Introductions help break the ice and give an opportunity for voices to be heard.
 - **Pay Attention:** Be present with others during a meeting, but also engage